 The state of charge of the battery $ x_{soc} $ and its derivative $\dot x_{soc} $ is denoted as Equation (\ref{eq:xsoc}) and Equation (\ref{eq:dxsoc}) respectively.

 The charging/discharging $ i $ is denoted as

-where $ \eta_{AD} $ is the efficiency of the DC/AC converter taking into account of the motor efficiency as a constant value.
-In this work, the number of battery cells $N_{bat}$ are determined by the available total mass of the HESS $m_{\textit {HESS}}$ and the number of the supercapacitor banks $N_{sc}$, as shown in Equation (\ref{eq:Nbat}).
-The total mass of the HESS is fixed in this work considering the fact that the mass of a race car is strictly limited in general.
+where $ \eta_{AD} $ is the efficiency of the DC/AC converter taking into account the motor efficiency as a constant value.
+In this work, the number of battery cells $N_{bat}$ is determined by the available total mass of the HESS $m_{\textit {HESS}}$ and the number of the supercapacitor banks $N_{sc}$, as shown in Equation (\ref{eq:Nbat}).
+The total mass of the HESS is fixed in this work given the fact that the mass of a race car is strictly limited in general.